temporalio/temporal/docs/architecture/workflow-update.md

 ### Provisional States
-The Workflow Update state machine uses provisional states (e.g. `stateProvisionallyAccepted` or `stateProvisionallyCompleted`) to indicate that an Update has not yet fully transitioned to a new state (e.g. `stateAccepted` or `stateCompleted`).
-A callback mechanism is used to complete - or rollback - the transition after a successful persistence write.
+The Workflow Update state machine uses provisional states (e.g. `stateProvisionallyAccepted` or `stateProvisionallyCompleted`) to indicate that an Update hasn't yet fully transitioned to a new state (e.g. `stateAccepted` or `stateCompleted`).
+A callback mechanism is used to complete - or rollback - the transition after successful persistence write.
 Check the [`effect` package doc](./effect-package.md) for more details.

-Because a Workflow Update can be accepted and completed in the same Workflow Task, the following chain of state transitions is normal:
+If a Workflow Update is accepted and completed in the same Workflow Task, it goes through the following chain of state transitions:
 ```
-Sent -> ProvisionalyAccepted -> ProvisionalyCompleted -> Accepted -> Completed
+Sent -> ProvisionalyAccepted -> ProvisionalyCompleted -> ProvisionalyCompletedAfterAccepted -> Completed
 ```
+The `ProvisionalyCompletedAfterAccepted` in-between state is necessary to unblock `completed` future before `accepted`.
+This allows returning Update results to the API caller even it was waiting for `ACCEPTED` stage.

 > #### NOTE
 > Because the `Cancel()` method is called in a `defer` block in case of error, the `Apply()` method